supryan/IFTTT-OSX/README.md

 | Copy | to folder | "Parking Reminders" |
 | Sort into subfolder | with pattern | (date created) |
 | Rename | with pattern | "Parked on (date created)(extension)" |
-<p><strong>NOTE:</strong> Hazel rules included in the releases can include a 'function' rule that I clearly outlined for myself.
+<p><strong>NOTE:</strong> Hazel rules included in the releases can include a 'tasking rule' that I clearly outlined for myself.
 These rules are always labeled with 3 slashed before and after like so: <code>/// Trash Files ///</code>.
-These are optional, but work to cleanup your Automatic directory and organize the downloaded files from IFTTT.</p>
+These are optional, but work to cleanup your Automatic directory and organize the downloaded files from IFTTT.
+Tasking rules can sometimes be necessary for running the rest of the rules under them.
+Common examples of these rules are always labeled similarly to: <code>/// These Subfolders ///</code>.
+Some of these might be required to use my pre-built rules.
+Check the note icon included with the rule for more information on the conditions and actions. <i>Yeah, I'm that organized.</i></p>

 <ul>
 <li>Shell script:</li>